-- PowerNet[®] Management Information Base (MIB) with a standard MIB browser Perform SNMP SETs and GETs and use SNMP traps - StruxureWare Provide enterprise-level power management and management of agents, Rack PDUs, and environmental monitors. - Device IP Configuration Utility Configure the basic settings of one or more Rack PDU over the network, see "Device IP Configuration Utility" - Security Wizard Create components needed to help with security for the Rack PDUs when you are using Secure Sockets Layer (SSL) and related protocols and encryption routines Access priority for logging on
+- PowerNet[®] Management Information Base (MIB) with a standard MIB browser Perform SNMP SETs and GETs and use SNMP traps - StruxureWare Data Center Expert Provide enterprise-level power management and management of agents, Rack PDUs, and environmental monitors. - Device IP Configuration Utility Configure the basic settings of one or more Rack PDU over the network, see "Device IP Configuration Utility" - Security Wizard Create components needed to help with security for the Rack PDUs when you are using Secure Sockets Layer (SSL) or Transport Layer Security (TLS) and related protocols and encryption routines.